VISITING ULURU THE RED HEART OF AUSTRALIA

 - Wanitjunkupai (April/May) – Cooler weather

 - Wari (June/July) – Cold season bringing morning frosts

 - Piriyakutu (August/September/October) – Animals breed and food plants flower

 - Mai Wiyaringkupai (November/December) – The hot season when food becomes scarce

 - Itjanu (January/February/March) – Sporadic storms can roll in suddenly

-I would recommend the cooler months as sunrise is later so not too many early mornings to see sunrise!
-If you do decide to visit in summer the advice is to visit the park early in the day and avoid any walks after 11 am.
+I would recommend the cooler months as sunrise is later so not too many early mornings to see sunrise.
+If you do decide to visit in summer visit the park early in the day and avoid any walks after 11 am.